-Hugh Thompson Program Committee Chair, RSA Conference
+Hugh Thompson Program Committee, RSA Conference

 In his Program Committee role, Dr. Hugh Thompson is responsible for identifying domestic and global trends within the ever-changing security landscape to help set the agenda for both the Europe and U.S. Conferences.
 He also plays a direct role in the selection of session topics and speakers while looking at new ways to architect educational programming.